Home Blog Page 99

 0

 Life settlements are fast growing into a staple of the insurance and financial planning world.
-Most financial professionals have heard of life settlements, which is the sale of a life insurance policy of a senior (age 65 and over) for a lump sum that is greater than the policy’s cash surrender value but less than its death benefit.
-Policies that are viable for a life settlement are generally those beyond the contestability period wherein the insured has a life expectancy of between 2 and 15 years.
-Today life settlements are dominated.
+Most financial professionals have heard of life settlements, which is the sale of a life insurance policy of a senior (age 65 and over) for a lump sum greater than the policy’s cash surrender value but less than its death benefit.
+Policies viable for a life settlement are generally those beyond the contestability period wherein the insured has a life expectancy of between 2 and 15 years.
+Today, life settlements are dominant.

 Institutional funders and pension funds.
-Despite the continued growth in the life settlements market, the number of insurance or financial professionals that have actually completed a life settlement is surprisingly low.
-This can be attributed mainly to a lack of in-depth knowledge of life settlements on these professionals.
+Despite the continued growth in the life settlements market, the number of insurance or financial professionals who have completed a life settlement is surprisingly low.
+This can be attributed mainly to a lack of in-depth knowledge of the life settlements of these professionals.
 Considering that life settlements are a relatively new option for policy owners, many financial professionals, although having heard

 of life settlements, have still not had the opportunity to delve into the subject on a deeper level.
-Many policyholders come to a juncture wherein they continue to pay life insurance premiums on an unwanted policy in hopes of again at maturation or to recoup some of the investment by trading the policy for its cash surrender value.
+Many policyholders come to a juncture wherein they continue to pay life insurance premiums on an unwanted policy in hopes of maturation or recouping some of the investment by trading the policy for its cash surrender value.
 Corporate policyholders often face additional dilemmas when dealing with departing executives with key-man or split-dollar policies or insurance purchased as part of a buy-sell agreement.

-Settlement amounts are determined by many factors that arrive at a Net Present Value, which is the present value of future benefits from the death benefit minus the present value of future payments associated with sustaining the policy until maturation.
-These expenses include premium payments, cost of capital, and administrative costs.
-This calculation enables the purchaser to factor in the desired profit from the investment and proposes an
+Settlement amounts are determined by many factors that arrive at a Net Present Value, which is the present value of future benefits from the death benefit minus the current value of future payments associated with sustaining the policy until maturation.
+These expenses include premium fees, cost of capital, and administrative costs.
+This calculation enables the purchaser to factor in the desired profit from the investment and propose an

 Thus resulting in an undervalued sale for the policy owner.
 Institutional investors in life settlements generally obtain life expectancy reports from two or more independent LE (life expectancy) providers.
-Many of the larger institutions investing in life settlements have proprietary underwriting personnel on staff.
-LE reports can vary significantly based on interpretations, medical data on the insured, and/or the actuarial tables used.
+Many larger institutions investing in life settlements have proprietary underwriting personnel on staff.
+LE reports can vary significantly based on interpretations, medical data on the insured, and the actuarial tables used.

 READ MORE :